Baby Dies Of Botched Home Circumcision Done By Parents In Italy

 Foad Aodi, who founded the association of foreign doctors in Italy continues to appeal to health authorities to allow circumcision at a reasonable price at a younger age to avoid the procedure being done at home by untrained practitioners.

-The Inquisitr says that the practice of circumcision has been in the news lately because a Democratic candidate running in the 2020 U.S. presidential election has come out against the practice which is more commonplace in the United States than it is in Europe.
+The Inquisitr reports that the practice of circumcision has been in the news lately because a Democratic candidate running in the 2020 U.S. presidential election has come out against the practice which is more commonplace in the United States than it is in Europe.

-Andrew Yang says he doesn’t want to eliminate the practice, but wants to inform parents that it is not necessary as a matter of health.
+Andrew Yang says he doesn’t want to eliminate the practice but wants to inform parents that it is not necessary as a matter of health.
 He believes in certain circumstances, it’s pushed on parents through doctors or hospitals.
 Yang commented on Twitter that his views are in line with people who call themselves Intactivists.

 “From what I’ve seen, the evidence on it being a positive health choice for the infant is quite shaky.”